top of page

 Who Genki is designed for

-Genki aims its insurance policies towards people who live internationally, including digital nomads, long-term travelers, and expats.
+Genki aims its insurance services towards people who live and travel internationally, including digital nomads, long-term travelers, and expats.
+It's also a viable choice for sailors and liveaboard cruisers, thanks to the coverage they offer for coastal and offshore sailing.

 What Genki currently offers